 Yet, he is also known for creating works perceived as surreal in nature or that at least display an alternative view of life that occasionally walks on the wild side.
-He is attracted to folklore, fairy tale and dreamscapes, which is why he has written on artists such as Hieronymus Bosch and Joseph Cornell.
+He is attracted to folklore, fairy tale and dreamscapes, which is why he has written about artists such as Hieronymus Bosch and Joseph Cornell.

 For all this, Simic says, "I'm a hard-nosed realist," which is difficult to understand given his subject matter.
 Perhaps this statement is rooted in his rather unusual start in life.
-Born in 1938 in Belgrade, he lived through the horrors of the Nazis and a post-Second World Yugoslavia war as a child, only escaping to Chicago, USA, with his Mother when he was 16 years old.
+Born in 1938 in Belgrade, he lived through the horrors of the Nazis and a post-Second World Yugoslavia war as a child, only escaping to Chicago, USA, with his mother when he was 16 years old.